-Pinecrest Preparatory Academy (A Charter School Under Pinecrest Academy, Inc.) June 30, 2024
+Pinecrest Glades Preparatory Academy Middle High School (A Charter School Under Pinecrest Academy, Inc.)

+June 30, 2024

-The corporate officers of the Pinecrest Academy, Inc. have prepared this narrative overview and analysis of the School's financial activities for the fiscal year ended June 30, 2024.
+The corporate officers of Pinecrest Academy, Inc. have prepared this narrative overview and analysis of the School's financial activities for the fiscal year ended June 30, 2024.